BabarBaig/wk16_tic_tac_toe/README.md

 # Tic Tac Toe game

+## Introcution

 Tic-Tac-Toe Exercise With React, you’ll manage state across parent and child components.
 You'll also work through the component lifecycle, by mounting (creating) components on the DOM, updating them, and unmounting(deleting) them from the DOM so they're no longer displayed.

+## To Run

+1. clone this code to local computer
+2. Download http-server (if necessary)
+3. Open a bash shell or equivalent, cd to base directory of this repo and run: http-server

 ## Define the React component lifecycle